-Whilst a journey in search of a starry night sky may not mean leaving the mainland behind and setting out to sea, moving through urban light polluted skies into a more rural mysterious darkness involves crossing a different but not entirely dissimilar kind of threshold.
-Visiting islands and dark sky places we travel in anticipation of a special experience different from the everyday, perhaps seeking a place where under the cloak of darkness we can be more at ease, open to wonder and to discovering things through a different lens where the normal rules of what we experience with the senses don’t necessarily apply.
-It’s hard enough to gauge the ‘lay of the land’ and orientate when light is limited, but on a very dark night when the horizon may not be visible, we may even experience what I did on Sark, a curious sense of floating, not in water but between earth and sky.
+Whilst a journey in search of a starry night sky may not mean leaving the mainland behind and setting out to sea, moving through urban light polluted skies into a more rural, mysterious darkness involves crossing a different, but not entirely dissimilar, kind of threshold.
+Visiting islands and Dark Sky Places, we travel in anticipation of a special experience different from the everyday, perhaps seeking a place where we can be more at ease under the cloak of darkness, open to wonder and to discover things through a different lens, where the normal rules of what we experience with the senses don’t necessarily apply.
+It’s hard enough to gauge the “lay of the land” and orientate when light is limited, but on a very dark night when the horizon may not be visible, we may even experience what I did on Sark, a curious sense of floating — not in water, but between earth and sky.

 Ada Blair is a psychotherapist and workshop facilitator living in Edinburgh, Scotland.
 She works both in the nonprofit sector and higher education, and has a private practice.
 She enjoys having her feet on the ground and her head in the clouds!
 Ada’s M.A. research about Sark was published through the Sophia Centre Press in 2016.